top of page

 In an interview with Eve Hrowitz in 1983, Joe Joffe spoke in glowing terms of Rabbi Slonim: "Rabbi Slonim was the essence of a most wonderful human being, he was not the money grabber, money meant nothing to him, like a real proper Israeli chalutz [pioneer].
 Money was nothing, brandy was more important, and he and I were the main workers at the Chevra Kadisha in Vryburg."

-His daughter, Pearl Kaplan, recalls her father was an “intellectual."
-She continued: "He probably didn't have many people with whom to have discussions but formed a close friendship with the Catholic Priest whose name, if I remember correctly was Father Forgan.
+His daughter, Pearl Kaplan, notes: "He probably didn't have many people with whom to have discussions but formed a close friendship with the Catholic Priest whose name, if I remember correctly was Father Forgan.
 Father Forgan often came to our house and enjoyed being with us children.
 We used to call him Uncle Father because my parents respectfully called him Father.
 He was a warm and pleasant man who obviously had no family of his own.”

 After Rabbi Kay left, a shochet came from Kimberley for a few years to slach (slaughter).
 Shelley Skudowitz (Muskat) lucidly recalls the Kimberley shochet “cutting the head off a chicken every week in our garden.
 Then it would run around, headless.
 I hated those days and hid away when he was coming.
 We kept chickens in a hok (cage) and I soon realized why.”